harrisongoeldner/primex/README.md

 Tested on MacOS Big Sur (11.0.1)\
 Requires Python 3 to run\

-Requires Dropbox python package to be installed:[Dropbox SDK](https://www.dropbox.com/developers/documentation/python)
+Requires Dropbox python package to be installed: [Dropbox SDK](https://www.dropbox.com/developers/documentation/python)

 This can be done by running the following code: